rahiel/archiveror/README.md

 In addition you can also archive the current page by clicking the icon.
 This will put the archive link in your clipboard (Firefox only), ready to be pasted.
-There's also a hotkey for this, Control+Y, which can be changed at the preferences.
+There's also a hotkey for this, Alt+Y, which can be changed at the preferences.

 Happy archiving!